fal-ai/dbt-fal/docsite/docs/cli/getting-started.md

 Let's discover `fal` **in less than 5 minutes**.

-`fal` allows you to run python scripts directly from your `dbt` project.
+`fal` allows you to run Python scripts directly from your `dbt` project.

 With `fal`, you can:

 - Send Slack notifications upon dbt model success or failure.
 - Download dbt models into a Python context with a familiar syntax: `ref('my_dbt_model')`.
-- Use python libraries such as sklearn or prophet to build more complex pipelines downstream of dbt models. and more...
+- Use Python libraries such as sklearn or prophet to build more complex pipelines downstream of dbt models.

+and more...

 ## 1. Install fal